Dominic West Spotted Running With Wife Catherine After Lily James Scandal

 The couple that works out together, sticks together.
 Dominic West and his wife, Catherine FitzGerald, were spotted out for a jog nearly one month after sparking rumors of a troubled marriage.

 On Tuesday, November 10, the pair hit the pavement for a run near their home in Cotswold, England.
-In photos obtained by the Daily Mail, the 51-year-old actor led the way in a red T-shirt and black sweatpants with his 49-year-old wife following closely behind.
+In the photos below, the 51-year-old actor led the way in a red T-shirt and black sweatpants with his 49-year-old wife following closely behind.
 The exercise outing marks the first time that the couple has been seen together since publicly defending the state of their marriage.

 In October, the Affair alum raised eyebrows after he was seen cozying up to Lily James in Rome.
 The twosome, who play a father-daughter duo in the upcoming BBC miniseries The Pursuit of Love, were photographed riding through the city on a scooter and later sat down for an intimate meal.
 Soon after the PDA pics surfaced, West and his wife addressed the situation in front of their U.K. home.